wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 1. Check BBS logs for errors.
 2. Try vertically scaling the BBS VM resources up.
 For example, add more CPUs or memory depending on its `system.cpu`/`system.memory` metrics.
 3. Consider vertically scaling the PAS backing database, if `system.cpu` and `system.memory` metrics for the database instances are high.
-4. If that does not solve the issue, pull the BBS logs and contact Pivotal Support for additional troubleshooting.
+4. If that does not solve the issue, pull the BBS logs and contact VMware Support for additional troubleshooting.

 ## PAS BOSH VM CPU Used

 Percentage of CPU spent in user processes.
 Set an alert and investigate further if the CPU utilization is too high for a job.

-For monitoring Gorouter performance, CPU utilization of the Gorouter VM is the key capacity scaling indicator Pivotal recommends.
+For monitoring Gorouter performance, CPU utilization of the Gorouter VM is the key capacity scaling indicator VMware recommends.
 For more information, see Router VM CPU Utilization in Key Capacity Scaling Indicators.

 ## PAS BOSH VM Disk Used